Passementerie: History

+An English Book of Rates from 1582 lists six varieties of "passemin lace" available to upholsterers and clothiers; of crewel, of gold and silver, of silk, of silk and thread, of thread called "Cantlet", and "pomet lace".
 In Scotland at the end of the 16th century some passementerie was made with inferior gold and silver thread which quickly tarnished.
 On 6 May 1593 the Duke of Lennox and his friends decided not to wear any passementerie for a year, especially "passements great or small, plain or 'a jour', bissets, lilykins, cordons, and fringes".
+In England, specialist merchants known as "silkmen" supplied passementerie, including Benjamin Henshawe who provided a variety of lace and tassels for clothing and interior decoration to Anne of Denmark and Henrietta Maria.

 Passementerie with clothing was for a long time reserved for the elites as a sign of social distinction among royalty, aristocracy, religious, and military.
 Since the 18th century, the use became largely obsolete with the simplification of clothing.

 Periodically, historic designs return to favour with interior and fashion designers.
 The middle of the 20th century saw a marked decline in the production and range of these products.
 The latter part of the 20th century has seen a resurgence in interest partly led by the film industry's set designers and costumiers.
 European and American artisans specialising in hand-made products are increasing in number.